okviz/okviz.github.io/_docs/bullet-chart/options/about/index.md

 <img src="images/about-diagnostics.png">

-> This option is especially useful when you need to provide additional information on [bug reports](../../../issues/bugs.md).
-Before submitting a bug, please enable this option and verify if an error has been logged.
+> This option is especially useful when you need to provide additional information on [bug reports](../../../issues/support.md#diagnostic-data).